 VOCs in rugs

 VOCs (volatile organic compounds) are emitted as a breathable gas from rugs, carpets, and other common household furnishings and products.
-So much so that concentrations of VOCs inside a house can be ten-fold higher than outdoors (R).
+So much so that, according to the EPA, concentrations of VOCs inside a house can be ten-fold higher than outdoors.

-VOCs can cause headaches, nausea and dizziness, nasal irritation, allergic reactions, neurological problems, liver and kidney damage, cancer, and possible even fertility problems and miscarriage.
+VOCs can cause headaches, nausea and dizziness, nasal irritation, allergic reactions, and are linked to a host of more serious health issues.
 As if that wasn’t bad enough, some VOC’s are greenhouse gases, meaning that they contribute to climate change (which has its own negative effects on health, such as through increasingly intense storms and desertification).

 VOCs are commonly found in rugs because these textiles are treated with stain and water repellents, antimicrobial treatments (in bath rugs, for instance), and anti-static treatments, as well as adhesives, artificial dyes, and flame retardants.
 In general, if a rug is marketed as stain resistant, it has probably been treated with toxic chemicals or is made with synthetic, closed fiber materials that cause environmental pollution and health problems of their own.